RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ### Intersections

-In addition to unions, Typescript also has intersections:
+In addition to unions, TypeScript also has intersections:

 ```ts
 type Combined = { a: number } & { b: string }